-During the last financial year, we conducted a general audit covering more than 200 of our third-party brands to enquire if they had a code of conduct in place and request that they sign our Supplier Code.
-The rest of our 350 third-party brands will be audited within the next financial year and we intend to require that the brands that have no code of conduct or no audit certification establish policies and procedures to identify and prohibit the use of forced labour and child labour in their operations and supply chains.
+In 2024, we conducted a general audit covering more than 200 of our third-party brands to enquire if they had a code of conduct in place and request that they sign our Supplier Code.
+The rest of our 350 third-party brands will be audited within the next year and we intend to require that the brands that have no code of conduct or no audit certification establish policies and procedures to identify and prohibit the use of forced labour and child labour in their operations and supply chains.
+This work was planned in 2025 but the team lacked time to do it.